 Financial instruments cover a wide range of financial assets, including financial investments, trade receivables and cash and cash equivalents and certain financial liabilities, trade payables, and borrowings.
-Derivatives, which are also financial instruments, are covered under a separate accounting policy.
 Financial assets and financial liabilities are recognised in the Company's statement of financial position when the Company becomes party to the contractual provisions of the instrument.
 The Company derecognises a financial asset when the contractual rights to receive cash flows have expired or been forfeited by the Company.
 A financial liability is derecognised when the liability is extinguished.

 The Company assesses the objective of a business model in which an asset is held at a portfolio level because this best represents the way the business is managed and information is reported to management.
 The assessment considers the stated portfolio policies and objectives.
 The Company determines its strategy in holding the financial asset, particularly considering whether the Company earns contractual interest revenue, for example to match the duration of financial assets to the duration of liabilities that are funding those assets or to realise cash flows through the sale of the assets.
 The frequency, volume and timing of sales in prior periods may be reviewed, along with the reasons for such sales and expectations about future sales activity.
-These factors enable management to determine which financial assets should be measured at Fair value through profit or loss ("FVTPL").
+These factors enable management to determine which financial assets should be measured at fair value through profit or loss ("FVTPL").